-Living-Learning Communities Orientation & Course Offerings
+Living-Learning Communities Orientation and Course Offerings

 We are so excited to have you join one of our living-learning communities!
 We hope you take full advantage of all of the programs, course offerings and more that these communities provide.